 Secondly, we also talked about being a big boy and not needing diapers anymore, even at night.
 He had no hesitation about it; he was ready.
 So was I...I was ready with pee pads...just in case.
 I got these really great stick-on disposable bed mats at Target for less than $10.
+These ones from Amazon are similar.
 You just peel and stick them onto the mattress in case of an accident.
 I put it under his sheet so he wasn't sleeping right on top of it.
 This was mostly meant to boost his confidence.
 I didn't want him knowing he was sleeping on a pee pad.

 It's now been a month since we made the big boy bed transtition and he's doing so well.
 There were a few minor hiccups, though.
 I assumed him wetting the bed would be one of them, but in a month, he has only had one accident.
 Let me tell you...those bed mats were well worth it!
 My husband, Evan, and I were able to get in and out of his room within five minutes and without waking Phoebe.
 Evan got Gideon changed into dry pajamas while I ripped the sheet and wet bed mat off the bed, and put new ones on.
 He went right back to sleep and hasn't had another accident since.